Decade of Centenaries

 Poet Martin Dyar is the Decade of Centenaries Writer in Residence 2023.

-The Decade of Centenaries was initiated in 2012 with a focus on the many significant centenaries occurring over the period 2012–2016.
-The Centenaries Programme complements the on-going programme of annual State commemorations with special commemorative events on the centenary of key historical events.
+The Decade of Centenaries Programme complements the on-going programme of annual State commemorations with special commemorative events on the centenary of key historical events.
 The aim of the State centenary commemoration programme for the years from 2021 – 2023 is to ensure that this complex period in our history, including the Struggle for Independence, the Civil War, the Foundation of the State and Partition, is remembered appropriately, proportionately, respectfully and with sensitivity.

-The aim of this commission is to enable the artist to research and develop new work sensitive to the historical context of the period, in response to the Decade of Centenaries commemoration programme by working with the Jackie Clarke Collection.
-This commission will provide one artist with an opportunity for a six-month residency.
-It will provide an opportunity to highlight the unique, nationally significant resource that the Jackie Clarke Collection represents.
+The residency will enable Martin to research, develop and present new work sensitive to the historical context of the period, in response to the Decade of Centenaries commemoration programme by working with the Jackie Clarke Collection.

-This initiative is supported by the Department of Tourism, Culture, Arts, Gaeltacht, Sport and Media under the Community Strand of the Decade of Centenaries Programme
+This initiative is supported by the Department of Tourism, Culture, Arts, Gaeltacht, Sport and Media under the Decade of Centenaries Programme